nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Deletes the specified module according to the index given.

 Format: `m del INDEX`

-* Deletes the module at the specified `INDEX` from the module list.
+Parameter:
-* `INDEX` refers to the index number shown in the module list.
+`INDEX` refers to the index number (shown in the displayed module list) of the module to be deleted.

+Restrictions:
+* `INDEX`
-* `INDEX` must be a positive integer 1, 2, 3, …​
+  * `INDEX` should be an integer greater than 0 and less than 2147483648
-* If `INDEX` is non-positive or more than the number of modules in the module list, an error message will be displayed.
+  * `INDEX` should not be greater than the number of modules in the displayed module list.

 Example: